CarMax Inc. (KMX) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price point forecasted by analysts for CarMax Inc. (KMX) is $61.00, which is $4.46 above the current market price.
-The public float for KMX is 157.51M, and currently, short sellers hold a 14.90% ratio of that floaft.
-The average trading volume of KMX on March 17, 2023 was 2.79M shares.
+The average price point forecasted by analysts for CarMax Inc. (KMX) is $61.57, which is $5.5 above the current market price.
+The public float for KMX is 157.51M, and currently, short sellers hold a 14.90% ratio of that float.
+The average trading volume of KMX on March 24, 2023 was 2.41M shares.

 KMX’s Market Performance